codefellows/seattle-javascript-401n5/white-board-final-prep.md

 # Algorithm Lanes 100th Birthday Party

-The local bowling alley is celebrating it's 100th birthday.
+The local bowling alley is celebrating its 100th birthday.
 For the festivities they have held a bowling tournament.
 Of course they'd like to know the bowler with highest score, but also the bowler who had a score of exactly 100, or the closest to it.
-They need an algorithm that will print the name and score of winning bowler as well as name and score of bowler with score closest to 100.
+They need an algorithm that will print the name and score of the winning bowler as well as the name and score of bowler with score closest to 100.

-Input: Data Structure selected by you
+Input: Binary Search Tree

 	Sally : 221
 	Jerome : 185